DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture1.md

 an agreed quantity of the underlying asset for an agreed contract price K on an agreed future date T (the maturity date).

-The basic diff erence between futures and forward contracts is:
+The basic difference between futures and forward contracts is:
 - Futures are standardised contracts traded on trading venues.
 - Forwards are negotiated between the parties in OTC markets.